Estate and Legacy Planning

 Estate planning is about much more than just about creating a will and considering your eventual transfer of assets.
-It is a key part of the financial planning process to help maintain and protect your wealth, family and legacy before and after your retirement, in any and all circumstances.
+It is a key part of the financial planning process to help maintain and protect your wealth, family and legacy before and after your retirement in many circumstances that can arise.

-With many baby boomers now being part of the “sandwich generation” and thereby taking care of both their parents and children all at the same time, executing an estate plan to address and protect your wealth and loved ones is more critical than any time before.
+With many baby boomers now being part of the “sandwich generation” and thereby taking care of both their parents and children all at the same time, executing an estate plan to address and protect your wealth and family is more critical than any time before.

 What goes into a legacy plan?
 Besides estate planning basics, it can include an ethical will, in which you explain your beliefs and give life lessons to your heirs.
 It can provide instructions for the preservation of family history documents and even your “digital” assets and social media accounts.
 It may integrate a family business succession plan, an education fund, or a foundation to gift charities and other nonprofit groups.